 I’d love to take this opportunity to point out who I’ve worked with on my two existing releases.
 Avery Bradshaw was responsible for the cover of Seize It with Thine Own Hands, and Grackle created the artwork for Northwarder, Castbitten, and my two individually released singles.

 What are some of your influences (musical and otherwise)?

-Tell us about your creative space and process
+Show/tell us about your creative space

 How does your sense of place affect the way you express yourself?